Is the charge to business tax levied on, broadly, the revenue profits of a business as computed according to the principles of commercial accountancy?

 The charge to tax is based on profits computed according to International Financial Reporting Standards, adjusted to reflect exempt income and disallowable expenditure according to the Income Tax Law.

 Mexican resident legal entities are subject to income tax on a worldwide basis.
-Concerning foreign tax residents, they could be subject to taxation in cases where they have a permanent establishment within national territory or derive income whose source of wealth is located therein.
+Concerning foreign tax residents, they could be subject to taxation in cases where they have a permanent establishment within national territory or perceive income whose source of wealth is located therein.

-Unless otherwise provided by the applicable laws, and depending on the activity that triggers income tax, income could be considered to have been received by a taxpayer (and should therefore be accrued) when the corresponding invoice is issued, when the good or services is materially delivered or rendered, respectively, or when the consideration is paid or is entirely or partially due and payable.
+Unless otherwise provided by the applicable law, and depending on the activity that triggers income tax, income could be considered to have been perceived by a taxpayer (and should therefore be accrued) when the corresponding invoice is issued, when the good or services is materially delivered or rendered, respectively, or when the consideration is paid or is entirely or partially due and payable.
 However, it should be noted that income tax is generally paid by means of an annual tax return.

 Regardless of the fact that legal entities are usually required to pay income tax by means of an annual tax return, monthly estimated returns (whose amount is determined taking into account the past fiscal year’s results) ought to be filed.

 Concerning foreign tax residents, taxes due on their operations within Mexican territory (or that are Mexican-sourced) are generally withheld by the entity that made the corresponding payment.

 Gibraltar operates a territorial system of taxation, taxing profits that accrue in or derive from Gibraltar-based profit-making activities.

 Yes.
 Taxable income for corporate tax purposes will basically be calculated based upon the income for accounting purposes, in accordance with the generally accepted accounting principles of Japan.
 For this purpose, it is considered generally accepted accounting principles that income shall be taxed on an accrual basis rather than receipts basis.